 3 Any submission of information under Article 6 of Appendix 30B (Rev.WRC-07), with the exception of submissions of new Member States seeking the acquisition of their respective national allotments3 for inclusion in the Appendix 30B Plan, shall be subject to these procedures.

-4 An administration requesting coordination for a satellite network under § 1 above shall send to the Bureau as early as possible before the end of the period established as a limit to bringing into use in No. 9.1, the due diligence information relating to the identity of the satellite network and the spacecraft manufacturer specified in Annex 2 to this Resolution.
+4 An administration requesting coordination for a satellite network under § 1 above shall send to the Bureau within [30] days following the notified date of bringing into use under No. 11.44 or the date on which the recorded assignment is brought back into use under No. 11.49, as appropriate , the due diligence information relating to the identity of the satellite network, the spacecraft manufacturer and the launch services provider specified in Annex 2 to this Resolution.

-5 An administration requesting a modification of the Region 2 Plan or additional uses in Regions 1 and 3 under Appendices 30 and 30A under § 2 above shall send to the Bureau as early as possible before the end of the period established as a limit to bringing into use in accordance with the relevant provisions of Article 4 of Appendix 30 and the relevant provisions of Article 4 of Appendix 30A, the due diligence information relating to the identity of the satellite network and the spacecraft manufacturer specified in Annex 2 to this Resolution.
+5 An administration requesting a modification of the Region 2 Plan or additional uses in Regions 1 and 3 under Appendices 30 and 30A under § 2 above shall send to the Bureau within [30] days following the end of the period established as a limit to bringing into use in accordance with the relevant provisions of Article 4 of Appendix 30 and the relevant provisions of Article 4 of Appendix 30A, the due diligence information relating to the identity of the satellite network, the spacecraft manufacturer and the launch services provider specified in Annex 2 to this Resolution.

-6 An administration applying Article 6 of Appendix 30B (Rev.WRC-07) under § 3 above shall send to the Bureau as early as possible before the end of the period established as a limit to bringing into use in § 6.1 of that Article, the due diligence information relating to the identity of the satellite network and the spacecraft manufacturer specified in Annex 2 to this Resolution.
+6 An administration applying Article 6 of Appendix 30B (Rev.WRC-07) under § 3 above shall send to the Bureau within [30] days following the end of the period established as a limit to bringing into use in § 6.1 of that Article, the due diligence information relating to the identity of the satellite network, the spacecraft manufacturer and the launch services provider specified in Annex 2 to this Resolution.

 7 The information to be submitted in accordance with § 4, 5 or 6 above shall be signed by an authorized official of the notifying administration or of an administration that is acting on behalf of a group of named administrations.

 8 On receipt of the due diligence information under § 4, 5 or 6 above, the Bureau shall promptly examine that information for completeness.
 If the information is found to be complete, the Bureau shall publish the complete information in a special section of the BR IFIC within 30 days.